connectedcars/docs/auth-api.md

 ```

 ### Service account login
 Logs in a service account in the specified organization namespace.
-This requires a service account set up by Connected Cars, for reference see [example in Java](https://github.com/connectedcars/docs/tree/master/samples/java/full-example).
+This requires a service account set up by Connected Cars, for reference see [example in Java](https://github.com/connectedcars/docs/tree/master/samples/java/full-example) or [example in Node.js](https://github.com/connectedcars/docs/tree/master/samples/node).

 ```
 POST /auth/login/serviceAccountConverter